Elan Durham @europabridge1

 To be happy at home is the ultimate result of all ambition, the end to which every enterprise and labor tends … Samuel Johnson, The Rambler, 1750

-©Borrowed Light opens in 1968 with Jean and the Turner family crammed inside their Chevy Impala to fetch the oldest son from Hollywood’s city jail.
-But it’s a bumpy ride on Route 66, as Bill, a WWII Veteran and certified speed demon burns rubber every chance he gets, and Violet, the Microbiologist Mom hides more than keen eyesight behind Jackie-O sunglasses.
+©Borrowed Light opens in 1968 with Jean Turner and her family crammed inside a Chevy Impala to fetch the oldest son from hitchhikers jail in Hollywood.
+But it’s a bumpy ride on Route 66, as Bill, a WWII Veteran and certified speed demon burns rubber every chance he gets, and Violet, the Microbiologist Mom hides more than her keen eyesight behind Jackie-O sunglasses.

-Jean, the youngest daughter and novel's narrator suffers a mishap in the Grand Canyon rescued by a Scottish hiking party, and Ernie, freed from jail after 5 months remains incarcerated inside.
-A series of comic mishaps and crises on the road test the Turners' resources against the Sixties' endless freedoms to find the garden-filled leafy burbs of Charleston's beachside communities challenging enough.
+Jean, the narrator and youngest daughter suffers a mishap in the Grand Canyon plucked from disaster by a British hiking party, but Ernie, freed at last remains incarcerated inside.
+A series of crises on the road test the Turners' resources to find the road leading home provides all they need in the leafy burbs of Charleston's beachside community.

-Borrowed Light spans some 45 years of American life with 12 interconnected stories to explore personal freedom, the meaning of family, the requirements of home, and cost of enduring love.
+Borrowed Light spans some 45 years of American life with 12 linked stories to explore personal freedom, the meaning of family, the requirements of home, and costs of enduring love.

-Morgan Reed, Jean's British boyfriend from university becomes an emblem of expatriate reinvention; Veteran British actor Teddy Fortesque, Lucien, an esteemed photographer from Prague, Isabelle Campbell, Producer and Actor, Jules & Leslie Cunningham, Hikers, Southern Architect Harlan Harrison, Sara and Spencer Partridge, Bon Vivants of Charleston, Tiggy Pritchard of the Gardening Club, Sophie and Matt, London columnist, and UK Estate Agent, and Cornish Hoteliers Nicola and Tremayne Lanyon fill the novel's pages with personal stories and local lore knitting together the United States with Great Britain and the world.
+Morgan Reed, Jean's British boyfriend from university becomes an emblem of Wall Street survival and expatriate reinvention; Teddy Fortesque, Veteran British actor, Lucien, a photographer from Prague, Isabelle Campbell, Producer and MMA Actor, Jules & Leslie Cunningham, Grand Canyon Hikers, Harlan Harrison, Southern Architect, Sara and Spencer Partridge, Bon Vivants, Tiggy Pritchard of the Gardening Club; Sophie and Matt, London columnist, and Estate Agent, and Cornish Hoteliers Nicola and Tremayne Lanyon are just some of the novel's key characters whose personal stories knit together the United States with Great Britain and the world.

 Freedom of the Press means the freedom to criticize and oppose.
 George Orwell

-Both novel and screenplay are copyrighted and registered with the Library of Congress, WGA East, and The Vault, London.
+Both novel and screenplay are copyrighted and registered with the Library of Congress, WGA, and The Vault.

-Thanks for visiting and please consider supporting my work through one of the links below.
+Thanks for visiting and consider supporting my work through one of the links below.

 • Work